 Being chained to the nearest methadone clinic is far from the only drawback of these clinics.
-Some scary research indicates that methadone clinics are probably contributing to the alarming rise in methadone-related deaths—a 300 percent increase since 2000, substantially more than the simple increase in methadone prescriptions.
+Some research indicates that methadone clinics are possibly contributing to the alarming rise in methadone-related deaths—a 300 percent increase since 2000, substantially more than the simple increase in methadone prescriptions.

 How Government, The Public And The Media Justify Methadone Clinics

 As you read through these points, keep this in mind:

 Anyone addicted to methadone is still a drug addict, and if properly treated could very likely recover to a life completely free of drugs.